 (Posted August 2024)

 We often see candidates struggle with understanding the technical surrounding the deductibility of home office expenses.
-This blog summarizes the key technical you need to know when addressing this personal tax issue on the CFE and considerations for your writing approach.
+This blog summarizes the key technical you need to know when addressing this personal tax issue on the CPA Common Final Examination (CFE) and considerations for your writing approach.

 Home Office – Employee